Skip to main content

 In the following examples, SQL Search Basic index syntax can be used with any type of SQL Search index.
 SQL Search Semantic index syntax requires a Semantic or Analytic index.

-These examples require that you have created and populated the Aviation.TestSQLSrch table, as described in Indexing Sources for SQL Search earlier in this chapter.
+These examples require that you have created and populated the Aviation.TestSQLSrch table, as described in Indexing Sources for SQL Search.

 For simplicity of display, these examples return record counts rather than the record text itself.
 These counts are the number of records that match the search criteria, not the number of matches found in the records.
 A record may contain multiple matches, but is only counted once.